liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Implemented batch package with job processor, repository processor, and DynamoDB client
 - ✅ Added conversation formatting for storage in the batch package
 - ✅ Created test script for running the batch processor locally
+- ✅ Updated API package to read from DynamoDB and invoke batch jobs
+- ✅ Added environment variable validation and configuration

 ## What Works